Intel (NASDAQ:INTC) Given a $78.00 Price Target at JPMorgan Chase & Co.

-JPMorgan Chase & Co. set a $78.00 price target on Intel (NASDAQ:INTC) in a research note issued to investors on Friday, Analyst Ratings Network reports.
+Intel (NASDAQ:INTC) received a $78.00 target price from analysts at JPMorgan Chase & Co. in a research report issued to clients and investors on Thursday, Borsen Zeitung reports.
+JPMorgan Chase & Co.‘s target price points to a potential upside of 44.74% from the stock’s previous close.

-Other equities analysts have also issued reports about the company.
-Northland Securities started coverage on Intel in a research report on Monday, July 19th.
-They issued a sell rating and a $42.00 price objective for the company.
-Sanford C. Bernstein set a $43.00 price target on Intel in a research note on Friday, July 23rd.
-Atlantic Securities restated an underweight rating and issued a $45.00 price target (down previously from $63.00) on shares of Intel in a research note on Monday, May 17th.
-Roth Capital lowered their price objective on Intel from $65.00 to $60.00 and set a neutral rating on the stock in a research report on Friday, July 23rd.
-Finally, Morgan Stanley increased their price objective on Intel from $70.00 to $72.00 and gave the stock an overweight rating in a research report on Friday, July 23rd.
-Eleven research analysts have rated the stock with a sell rating, twelve have issued a hold rating and thirteen have given a buy rating to the company.
-Intel has an average rating of Hold and an average price target of $60.56.
+Several other equities research analysts have also recently weighed in on the company.
+Mizuho cut their target price on Intel from $72.00 to $70.00 and set a “buy” rating for the company in a research note on Friday, July 23rd.
+Credit Suisse Group set a $52.62 price target on shares of Intel in a report on Tuesday, July 27th.
+Citigroup upped their price target on shares of Intel from $57.00 to $60.00 and gave the stock a “neutral” rating in a report on Friday, July 23rd.
+Robert W. Baird reiterated a “buy” rating and set a $85.00 price target on shares of Intel in a report on Friday, July 16th.
+Finally, The Goldman Sachs Group set a $54.31 price target on shares of Intel in a report on Tuesday, July 27th.
+Eleven research analysts have rated the stock with a sell rating, twelve have given a hold rating and thirteen have assigned a buy rating to the stock.
+The stock has a consensus rating of “Hold” and an average price target of $60.56.

-The firm also recently declared a quarterly dividend, which will be paid on Wednesday, September 1st.
-Shareholders of record on Saturday, August 7th will be issued a dividend of $0.3475 per share.
-The ex-dividend date is Thursday, August 5th.
-This represents a $1.39 dividend on an annualized basis and a yield of 2.67%.
-Intel’s dividend payout ratio is presently 26.23%.

-In other news, EVP Steven Ralph Rodgers sold 2,972 shares of Intel stock in a transaction dated Friday, May 28th.
-The stock was sold at an average price of $57.61, for a total value of $171,216.92.
-Following the sale, the executive vice president now directly owns 103,387 shares of the company’s stock, valued at $5,956,125.07.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-0.02% of the stock is owned by company insiders.

-A number of hedge funds and other institutional investors have recently modified their holdings of INTC.
-Grandview Asset Management LLC purchased a new position in shares of Intel during the first quarter valued at approximately $25,000.
-Harvest Group Wealth Management LLC purchased a new position in shares of Intel during the second quarter valued at approximately $30,000.
-Roble Belko & Company Inc boosted its position in shares of Intel by 125.9% during the first quarter.
-Roble Belko & Company Inc now owns 497 shares of the chip maker’s stock valued at $32,000 after buying an additional 277 shares during the period.
-Smith Asset Management Group LP purchased a new position in shares of Intel during the second quarter valued at approximately $34,000.
-Finally, Simon Quick Advisors LLC boosted its position in shares of Intel by 75.0% during the first quarter.
-Simon Quick Advisors LLC now owns 700 shares of the chip maker’s stock valued at $44,000 after buying an additional 300 shares during the period.
-60.41% of the stock is currently owned by institutional investors.
+A number of hedge funds and other institutional investors have recently made changes to their positions in INTC.
+Grandview Asset Management LLC bought a new position in Intel in the 1st quarter valued at about $25,000.
+Harvest Group Wealth Management LLC bought a new position in Intel in the 2nd quarter valued at about $30,000.
+Roble Belko & Company Inc lifted its position in Intel by 125.9% in the 1st quarter.
+Roble Belko & Company Inc now owns 497 shares of the chip maker’s stock valued at $32,000 after acquiring an additional 277 shares in the last quarter.
+Smith Asset Management Group LP bought a new position in Intel in the 2nd quarter valued at about $34,000.
+Finally, Simon Quick Advisors LLC lifted its position in Intel by 75.0% in the 1st quarter.
+Simon Quick Advisors LLC now owns 700 shares of the chip maker’s stock valued at $44,000 after acquiring an additional 300 shares in the last quarter.
+60.41% of the stock is currently owned by institutional investors and hedge funds.

 About Intel